 “We get in the car and start driving out, and we’re just all happy that we’re together,” Vail said.

-“It doesn’t matter,” Vail said of the team’s 7-2 lose to Corning, during which he pitched from the same mound that’s hosted Tim Lincecum and Madison Bumgarner.
+“It doesn’t matter,” Vail said of the team’s 7-2 loss to Corning, during which he pitched from the same mound that’s hosted Tim Lincecum and Madison Bumgarner.
 “I was just really excited that I was going to be able to come here with my team and play on the Giants’ field, where so many Major League players have been and played.”

 Paradise High School’s campus remained relatively untouched by the fires, which displaced 26,000 residents, but the facility is still not useable because of the surrounding damage and pollutants.
 The baseball team practices at two different off-campus fields.